Prof. Dr.-Ing. habil. Matthias Eifler, M.B.A.

 Professor of: B.Sc. + M.Sc.
 Cyber Security

-A professor of cyber security in the online learning and on-campus departments at IU.
+A professor of cyber security at IU.
 Among other roles he has fulfilled in the private sector, he was the head of information security management at the REHAU Group.

 - More details

-Prof. Dr. Alexander Lawall is the director of the Bachelor and Master courses in Cyber Security at IU University of Applied Sciences, and a professor of cyber security in the online learning and on-campus departments.
+Prof. Dr. Alexander Lawall is the director of the Bachelor and Master courses in Cyber Security at IU University of Applied Sciences, and a professor of cyber security.
 His focus is on system and network security, the security of web applications and cloud technology, security in relation to the Internet of Things (IoT) and industrial information technology.

 After obtaining his PhD from the Technical University of Dresden, Alexander Lawall turned to work in the private sector as an information security specialist / architect, later advancing to a leading global position as the head of information security management at the REHAU Group.

 In addition, he has conducted regular academic research work in the fields of information and cyber security, and his work has been published in international scientific publications.
 His research focus is on topics related to Industry 4.0, IoT and rights management.